Canard (aeronautics): Trim

+Aerodynamic Limitations and Design Trade-Offs

+As a result of an aircraft’s overall center of lift being moved forward from a lifting foreplane, canard designs have a reduced safe CG range and are more sensitive to loading and trim limits.
+A design goal from NASA was for the canard to stall before the main wing.
+Nevertheless, nonlinear lift and interference can make stall behavior complex and require careful testing.
+In some instances, canards do not demonstrate some of their main benefits when incorporated in optimizations that include structural weight and stability margins.
+Benefits depend on mission and careful layout.

+Applications

 Close coupling

 A close-coupled canard has been shown to benefit a supersonic delta wing design which gains lift in both transonic flight (such as for supercruise) and also in low speed flight (such as take offs and landings).

 In the close-coupled delta wing canard, the foreplane is located just above and forward of the wing.
 The vortices generated by a delta-shaped foreplane flow back past the main wing and interact with its own vortices.
 Because these are critical for lift, a badly-placed foreplane can cause severe problems.
 By bringing the foreplane close to the wing and just above it in a close-coupled arrangement, the interactions can be made beneficial, actually helping to solve other problems too.
 For example, at high angles of attack (and therefore typically at low speeds) the canard surface directs airflow downward over the wing, reducing turbulence which results in reduced drag and increased lift.
 Typically the foreplane creates a vortex which attaches to the upper surface of the wing, stabilising and re-energising the airflow over the wing and delaying or preventing the stall.

-The canard foreplane may be fixed as on the IAI Kfir, have landing flaps as on the Saab Viggen, or be moveable and also act as a control-canard during normal flight as on the Dassault Rafale.
+The canard foreplane may be fixed as on the IAI Kfir, have landing flaps as on the Saab Viggen, or be moveable and also act as a control-canard during normal flight as on the Saab Gripen.

 Free-floating canard

-A free-floating canard is designed to change its angle of incidence to the fuselage without pilot input.
+A free-floating canard pivots so that the whole surface can rotate freely to change its angle of incidence to the fuselage without pilot input.
 In normal flight, the air pressure distribution maintains its angle of attack to the airflow, and therefore also the lift coefficient it generates, to a constant amount.
 A free-floating mechanism may increase static stability and provide safe recovery from high angle of attack evolutions.
-However, it negatively affects stall characteristics, since the main wing may stall before the canard.
-Control surfaces may be added to the free-floating canard, allowing pilot input to affect the generated lift, thus providing pitch control or trim adjustment.
+The first Curtiss XP-55 Ascender was initially fitted with a small free-floating canard lacking sufficient authority.
+Even on subsequent prototypes fitted with larger surfaces, "the stall was quite an experience".
+Secondary movable surfaces may be added to the free-floating canard, allowing pilot input to affect the generated lift, thus providing pitch control and/or trim adjustment.